Dannyliux/arduinointernship/lesson_plan.md

 void loop() {
   // Runs OVER AND OVER FOREVER
-  // This is where the main logic lives
+  // This is where everything happens.
 }
 ```